McLaren M24 and McLaren M24B car-by-car histories

 Vern Schuppan acquired a McLaren M24 from McLaren, and a single Cosworth DFX engine from Cosworth, and entered the car for the Indy 500 in 1981.
 The car owner was Len Immke (Columbus, OH), a car dealer and co-founder of Wendy's, and his son Jim Immke, who continued with Schuppan as he moved into team ownership.
 His car was described in the Hungness yearbook as being "Johnny Rutherford's back-up car in 1978", which might mean it was his unused M24B, but could also mean that it the team's last remaining 1977 car.
 Schuppan qualified in 18th position, and finished in a remarkable third place.
 He raced the car again later in the season, but soon replaced it with a new March 81C.
 Schuppan later sold this car to Tom Malloy, and it is now said to be chassis 003, which is consistent with it having been a 1977 McLaren team car.
 This car was seen at the Amelia Island Concours in 2014, immaculately restored to Schuppan's 1981 livery.
 On loan to the World of Speed Museum (Wilsonville, OR) in June 2016.
-Seen in Malloy's collection in February 2019.
+Seen in Malloy's collection in February 2019 and in March 2022.

 Driven by: Vern Schuppan.
 First race: Indianapolis Motor Speedway (R1), 24 May 1981.
 Total of 5 recorded races.